STEMI / Acute Coronary Syndrome – Quick Consult

 • Posture changes or breathing does not change the intensity of the pain

-• Sensation described as squeezing, burning, heaviness, tightness, band around chest or stabbing
+• Sensation described as squeezing, burning, heaviness, tightness, band around chest, or stabbing

 • Syncope